 VICTORIA MCINTYRE (MSC, HCCP)

 Victoria has Master’s degree in Sports Injury Rehabilitation.
 Through her work in high performance, Victoria discovered her passion for movement with a specific interest in the role of breath in health, physical performance and wellbeing.

 Diana is recognised locally as a knowledgeable and very experienced instructor and will be leading our Women’s Yoga class providing supportive menopause yoga practice designed for women going through the perimenopause and menopause.

-Encouraging all ages and all abilities everyone is welcome try yoga and keep forever young.
-Yoga has been and continues to be, a source of inspiration in every part of my life.
+Everyone is welcome to Julia’s classes and she encourages all ages and abilities to try yoga and keep forever young.
+Yoga has been and continues to be, a source of inspiration in every part of her life.

 HAZEL MILLS(BCP LEVEL 4 MATWORK)

 She worked at the Anglo European Chiropractic Clinic in the rehabilitation gym where she worked with neck and back patients and sports related injuries, all of which complimented her previous training and Pilates teaching.
 Hazel believes Pilates is a great form of exercise for everybody providing benefits for all individuals.